rjdbcm/BEAGLES/README.rst

     :width: 200px
     :align: center

-LabelImg is a graphical image annotation tool.
+SLGR-Suite is a graphical image annotation tool.

 It is written in Python and uses Qt for its graphical interface.